Mensch-und-Technik/project-ARCHIVE/README.md

 - The app was tested on the google Pixel 8 mobile phone using chrome browser.
 Issues were found with Firefox browser.
 - To the best of our knowledge apple devices do not support WebXR yet (with the Apple Vision Pro being a potential exception).
 - The app was also tested on a Meta Quest 3.
 - In general, WebXR AR sessions are designed for monoscopic display only (and the camera is always on, as per the original idea of AR).
-VR sessions on the other hand are designed for stereoscopic display only.
-While both AR and VR buttons are enabled on both mobile and HMD (and both devices at least theoretically can handle it), the app only works as expected when selecting the AR session on mobile and the VR session on HMDs.
-Btw. there is the necessity to have the [user intentionally interact](https://immersive-web.github.io/webxr/#user-intention) with the web app, i.e. clicking a button, which is a security feature of WebXR.
+WebXR VR sessions on the other hand are designed for stereoscopic display only.
+While both AR and VR buttons are enabled on both mobile and HMD (and most devices at least theoretically can handle it), the app only works as expected when selecting the AR session on mobile and the VR session on HMDs.
+Frankly, this project does not implement AR in its original sense as there is no see through in AR mode with the current settings (though this is perfectly doable.
+For those who dare looking at a work-in-progress: theARinARCHIVE.zip [find me on the MuT NAS]). <br> Btw. there is the necessity to have the [user intentionally interact](https://immersive-web.github.io/webxr/#user-intention) with the web app, i.e. clicking a button, which is a security feature of WebXR.
 It does not work to emulate a button-click.

 ## Important Components/Options
 - ```LoadResourcesFromURL.cs```